-Morassa Polo is one of the best options for serving in formal ceremonies or parties especially weddings.
+Morassa Polo is one of the best options for serving in formal ceremonies or parties, especially weddings.
 “Morassa” means “jeweled” and “polo” refers to the cooked rice.
-In fact, the use of colorful ingredients in this Persian food is the reason for such naming.
+In fact, the use of colorful ingredients in this Iranian food is the reason for such naming.

-It dates back to Safavid period when Morassa polo was innovated.
-At that time, Persian cuisine had a considerable progress and such ceremonial foods came to existence.
+It dates back to the Safavid period when Morassa polo was innovated.
+At that time, Persian cuisine had considerable progress, and such ceremonial foods came to existence.
 Shiraz is the origin of this Persian dish but it’s cooked and well known enough all over Iran.
 It’s a popular dish even in some foreign countries.

 Ingredients to Cook Morassa Polo:

 - 5 cups rice (presoaked for about 2 hours)